 Erin Mitzner Silvers, Co-President of the Board, joins the Board of the JCP having worked in the corporate sector for eight years following her graduation from the University of Wisconsin in 1998 with a Bachelor of Business Administration in Accounting.
 Erin worked for Ernst & Young (1998-1999) as an auditor before transitioning into the world of corporate communications as an Associate Director focusing on event planning for UBS (1999-2004).
 Following her time at UBS, Erin was hired by Hearst Corporation (2004-2006) as a Senior Manager in Events Marketing & Special Projects.
 Erin has lived in Tribeca since 2003 with her husband, Nicholas, and her children Maxwell, Sloan and Brody.

-Susan Silverstein, Chair of the Board, has served on the JCP Board since 2010.
-She became JCP’s volunteer Transition Team Leader in 2011, and then served as President of the Board from July 2012 to June 2016.
+Susan Silverstein has served on the JCP Board since 2010.
+She became JCP’s volunteer Transition Team Leader in 2011, and then served as President of the Board from July 2012 to June 2016 and Chair of the Board from July 2017 to June 2018.
 Susan worked on Wall Street for 18 years until 2006 when she completed her four-year role as Global Director of Equity Research at Banc of America Securities.
 Prior to that, she was a US equity research analyst, and was awarded the #1 ranking in US footwear and apparel research and stock picking, as reported by Institutional Investor Magazine’s All-America Surveys and the Wall Street Journal’s top stock picking polls.
 In addition to her JCP volunteering, Susan and her partner live in Tribeca and raise their daughter.
 Susan’s other joy is to serve up her knubbel (garlic) borscht to any takers or borscht devotees.
 Word is that her cholent has an underground following as well.

 Molly Snyder is a clinical social worker at the Jewish Board of Family and Children Services.
 Prior to that she founded Metropolitan Moms, a company that runs various educational classes at galleries, museums, and other cultural institutions throughout New York City for people of all ages.
 The company has been featured on CNN, New York Magazine, Fox News, and CBS, among others.
 Molly started her career at Goldman Sachs in investment banking in New York and London and then went to work at the New York City Investment Fund providing funding and mentoring to companies affected by 9/11.
 Molly received her MBA and MSW from Columbia University.
 She lives in Tribeca with her husband Andy, and children Sara and Sam.